agenteo/agenteo.github.com/source/_drafts/igorance-driven-development.md

 Some technical people lacking knowledge of software design hide behind the concept of minimal viable product to skip iterative design. **MVP should prioritize features to release a minimal but effective version of your product not a design less one**.

-Design done by knowledgeable developers won't add significant overhead but I've heard inexperienced leads talk as if it's something that would make a difference between making the release or not so it can be omitted.
-In all but trivial projects is critical to include iterative design or when business requirement change the code will be impossible to manage.
+**Iterative design is not upfront design** and when done by knowledgeable developers it won't add significant overhead but I've heard inexperienced leads talk as if it's something that would make a difference between making the release or not so when under pressure it can be omitted.
+In all but trivial projects is critical to include **iterative design** or when business requirement change the code will be dreadful to manage.

 ### The *deadline* one